- Last updated:

 The MID process is commonly used for community infrastructure such as schools, hospitals and sporting clubs.
 This application process means council does not assess its own development application.

 The Queensland Government community consultation period ran 16 February – 17 March 2021 and is now closed.
-Council is currently reviewing and responding to two submissions that were made.
-An assessment by the Queensland Government is expected within approximately six weeks.
+An assessment by the Queensland Government is expected within approximately six weeks from the closing date.

 The proposed expansion will boost the venue seating capacity to 11,618 with a total capacity of 16,618 via: